Aims of the International Fortress Council

 - Open Monuments day/ Open heritage day.
 September every year.

 Multilingual Fortification Dictionary

-Mr Maurice Lovisa (ASMEM) and Mrs Marie Pierdait Fillie (Association Vauban) form the new management team of the Multilingual Fortification Dictionary.
-Mr Carlos Scheltema will remain (advising) member of the working group.
-Mr Jeroen van der Werf (Menno van Coehoorn) will assist the management team.
-The bastion-period is completed, so focus can now be put on the medieval time and the period after the bastions.
+Mr Maurice Lovisa (ASMEM) and Mrs Marie Pierdait Fillie have taken over the files from Mr Carlos Scheltema.
+The bastion-period is completed, so focus could now be put on the medieval time and the period after the bastions.
 An expert from Serbia has offered to add the Serbian language, putting the number of languages at 10.

 IFC/CDSG Fortification Calendar

-The data can be found on IFC’s website (www.internationalfortresscouncil.org under Calendar).
+The data can be found on this website under Calendar.

 Contributions 1.331,-- ** 1.331,--